Archaeological Museum of Olympia: History of the museum

 Excavation work at Altis in the 19th century quickly necessitated the construction of a building to display unearthed objects and works of art.
 The banker Andreas Syggros spent 220,000 drachmas to fund the building and entrusted design and construction to two German architects and archaeologists who had begun excavating the site.
 Wilhelm Dorpfeld and Friedrich Adler, the architects, oversaw construction of a neo-classical building which was erected on the hill of Drouva near the road from Olympia to the sanctuary.
 Completed in 1888, it was the first Greek museum built outside of Athens.
-It was damaged in 1954 by an earthquake, and later proved too small to house and display the museum’s expanding collections.
+It was damaged in 1954 by an earthquake, and later proved too small to house and display the museum's expanding collections.
 Plans to build a new museum were approved in the 1970s.
 Although it was unused for some time, the original building was re-purposed; since 2004, it has been a museum about the history of the original Olympic games.

-Some time between 1930 and 1936 a cast bronze griffin’s head was taken from the museum.
+Some time between 1930 and 1936 a cast bronze griffin's head was taken from the museum.
 After passing through a number of hands it ended up in the Metropolitan Museum of Art which agreed to return it in 2025.

+The Olympic flame lighting ceremony for the 2026 Winter Olympics torch relay took place on 26 November inside the museum, as weather forecasts predicted poor weather in the week of the ceremony, which was originally planned to take place at Ancient Olympia Stadium.
+To retain the tradition, the lighting of the flame via the sun's rays was recorded during rehearsals and was then transferred to the museum in a safety lamp, where it burned until the ceremony took place.
+Petros Gkaidatzis was the first torchbearer.